rawjson/react-notifications/README.md

 # React.js x Vite.js x TailwindCSS Example

 This example shows how to create your own notification component in react using Object Oriented React Programming.
+Just extend the Notify or Counter class to implement notification feature in your app.

 Get started: